Addressing Vision Challenges

-One treatment for visual neglect uses yoked prism to give the patient more awareness in the neglected visual field.
+One treatment for visual neglect uses yoked prisms to give the patient more awareness in the neglected visual field.
 Yoked prisms are lenses that move the field of vision in one direction – either right or left.

 Johal S. Balance and dizziness: the visual connection.
 2016.
 Talk presented to Balance & Dizziness Canada.

 Lord SR, Dayhew J, Howland, A. Multifocal Glasses Impair Edge-Contrast Sensitivity and Depth Perception and Increase the Risk of Falls in Older People.
 Journal of the American Geriatrics Society.
 2002.
 50: 1760-1766.
-Available from: http://bit.ly/2OwuR6j
+Abstract available from: http://bit.ly/2OwuR6j

 Smith CE, Wilcox LM, Allison RS, Karanovic O, Wilkinson F. Monovision: Consequences for depth perception from fine and coarse disparities.
 Investigative Ophthalmology & Visual Science.
 2009.
 50(13):2887.
 Available from: http://bit.ly/2HNpSxq